eav304/airbnb-mongodb-analysis/README.md

-# airbnb-mongodb-analysis
+# AirBnB MongoDB Analysis

-An assignment to import and analyze data published by AirBnB about their listings.
+A little assignment to practice importing and analyzing data within a MongoDB database.

+Replace the contents of this file with a report, as described in the [instructions](./instructions.md).